Differential/accounts-entry/README.md

 ---

-**NOTE** Version 0.8.0 requires that you use Meteor 0.8.2 or higher.
+**NOTE:** Version 0.8.0 and higher or accounts-entry requires that you use Meteor 0.8.2 or higher.
 You also need to pass the pause param to AccountsEntry.signedInRequired if you are using it.
+If you were using master and extraSignUpFields, please review the docs for changes in the 0.8.0 release.

 # accounts-entry